Carbonila/Carbonila/README.md

 ## 🍄 Hi there, I'm Carbonila

-I am a biology student that's trying to improve some skills and learn a little bit of programation.
-Well, probably you won't see nothing that I'm doing, but I'm happy that you are here!
+Well, probably you won't see nothing that I'm doing, but I'm glad that you are here!
+My projects are about biology in am broadest sense.
+I had been inspired by some professors and by Richard Dawkins to learn programming and apply it on my biology studies.

+Initially I started learning something about Python, so probably can I turn some of my repositories public with projects in this language.

 ![carbonila's GitHub stats](https://github-readme-stats.vercel.app/api?username=Carbonila&show_icons=true&theme=dracula)

 ### Here's some languages that I'm using for now:
 <div style = "display: inline_block">